-Scrap metal fire in Woodinville sending plumes of smoke over highway
+Scrap-metal fire in Woodinville sends plumes of black smoke over Highway 522

 Firefighters battling the single-alarm commercial fire will likely be there for the rest of the evening, Chadwick said.

-The fire department has contacted Washington State Patrol and local police to assist in managing traffic and preventing collisions.
+The fire department contacted Washington State Patrol and local police to assist in managing traffic and preventing collisions.
 As of 7 p.m., there were no lane closures.